 1. You’re used to military-style intensity

-Cyber security is a high-stakes field with a critical mission—protecting civilians and businesses from harm through cybercrime.
-Whether it’s a data breach, ransomware, or another form of systems attack, cyber security professionals are on the front lines to protect and minimize threats.
-Some of the most harmful types of cyberattack have also become the most common:
+Cybersecurity is a high-stakes field with a critical mission—protecting civilians and businesses from cyber attacks.
+Whether it’s a data breach, ransomware, or another form of systems attack, cybersecurity professionals are on the front lines to protect and minimize threats.
+Some of the most harmful types of cyber attacks have also become the most common:

-- Phishing Attack: a hacker poses as a trusted organization to steal information
+- Phishing: A hacker poses as a trusted organization to steal information

 Obviously, fighting threats like these means every moment counts and could make the difference between success or failure.
-That’s why some teams are moving toward militarization tactics for active, thoughtful, and rapid response.
-Veterans of any specialization are a natural fit for this intense environment.
+Just like government agencies defend national security, network security requires militarization tactics for active, thoughtful, and rapid response.

 2. You’re trained to combat an adversary

-In this environment, the knowledge of strategy and mindset of perseverance that come with being a veteran put you ahead of the curve.
-Cybersecurity training helps you achieve the practical skills to support the mental best practices you have already developed.
+In any information security job environment, the knowledge of strategy and mindset of perseverance put you ahead of the curve.
+Cybersecurity training opportunities will help you achieve the practical skills to support the mental best practices you have already developed.

 3. You’re accustomed to teamwork

-The science of teams in the military has been studied, published on, and even inspired a lot of the best-practices that civilian organizations use today.
+The science of teams is heavily studied and used to guide best practices among national initiatives including government employees and agencies.
 Unlike professionals from a different type of background, you know the success of the mission is more important than any one person’s ego.
-Though it may not always be easy to work on a team, in an industry like cyber security, it’s essential.
+Though it may not always be easy to work on a team in the cybersecurity industry, it’s essential.